 Table of contents:

-Since Kusatsu Onsen is quite easy and quick to get to from Tokyo, you can definitely make a trip there.
-In addition, there is a ski resort about 20 minutes' walk or 6 minutes' drive away ( Google Maps ), so if you want to go skiing first and then take a nice hot bath in an onsen in the evening, Kusatsu Onsen is probably perfect for you, especially since the snow is real.
+Since Kusatsu Onsen is quite easy and quick to reach from Tokyo, you should definitely visit.
+Also, there's a ski resort about 20 minutes on foot or 6 minutes by car outside town ( Google Maps ), so if you want to go skiing first and bathe in a nice hot Onsen in the evening, Kusatsu Onsen is probably perfect, especially because the snow is real.

-Have fun with the post, I hope you like it :)
+Enjoy the article, I hope you like it :)

 From Tokyo to Kusatsu Onsen

-Since Kusatsu Onsen is located near Tokyo, it is probably one of the most popular places to visit an onsen town.
-With train and bus the journey takes about 3 to 5 hours depending on the departure point.
+Since Kusatsu Onsen is close to Tokyo, it's probably one of the most popular places to visit an Onsen town.
+By train and bus the journey takes about 3 to 5 hours depending on your starting point.
 By car it takes about 3 to 4 hours , so not much faster.
-But it is more comfortable, since you don't have to change trains and don't have to carry your luggage.
+But it's more convenient as you don't have to change and drag your luggage.

-No matter how you get there, if you leave in the morning, you will have the afternoon and evening of the first day, so you could already go to the Yubatake.
+However you go, if you leave in the morning, you'll still have the afternoon and evening of the first day, so you could already visit the Yubatake.

 The Hotel in Kusatsu Onsen

-We chose the hotel "Kusatsu Onsen Hotel Village" because it was cheap, good and located a little outside the city.
-Since we were traveling by car, that was no problem for us.
-I'll go into the topic of the bus shuttle later, so you can also get to the sights without a car.
-The hotel was very tidy, very big and also had a very large dining room and its own onsen.
+We chose the "Kusatsu Onsen Hotel Village" because it was affordable, good, and located a bit outside of town.
+But since we traveled by car, this was no problem for us.
+I’ll talk more about the bus shuttle service later, so you can get to the sights even without a car.
+The hotel was very tidy, really big, and also had a large dining hall and its own Onsens.

-Although we had a car, we also walked to the main attraction "Yubatake" at noon.
+Although we had a car, we also walked to the main attraction "Yubatake" at midday.
 It was about 15 minutes on foot , so not very far.
-The shopping street and restaurants are also at the Yubatake.
+The shopping street and restaurants are also located at Yubatake.

 Hotel Bus Shuttle from the Hotel to the Sights and Back

 The hotel bus shuttle is a must.
-Even if you arrive by car, there is hardly any parking in the city center.
-In addition, there is a lot of snow in the high season, so driving can be difficult at times.
-Since you are not allowed to drive in Japan after a beer, you can use the car for the sights that are a little further away and park it on the hotel's large parking lot otherwise.
-The hotel bus shuttle is free, by the way, and runs regularly, even in the evening.
+Even if you arrive by car, there are hardly any parking spaces in the city center.
+Also, there's a lot of snow during the high season, so driving can sometimes be tricky.
+Since you're not allowed to drive in Japan after a beer, you can use the car for sightseeing spots further out and otherwise park it at the large parking lot at the hotel.
+By the way, the hotel bus shuttle is free and runs regularly, even in the evenings.

-Affiliate Link: If you book a hotel on Booking.com through my widget or my link, I will receive a small commission.
+Affiliate Link: If you book a hotel via my widget or my link at Booking.com, I receive a small commission.
 There are no additional costs for you and you support my blog.
-I am very grateful and wish you lots of fun traveling (^_^)Yubatake
+Thank you so much and I hope you have a great trip (^_^)Yubatake

 The Yubatake is the main attraction of Kusatsu Onsen.
-Most people who have ever seen onsen videos from Japan have probably seen the Yubatake.
-It is much bigger than you would imagine and naturally smells very strongly of rotten eggs, but after a few hours this is no longer so noticeable, it is not very unpleasant, but you definitely notice it.
-This also applies to the whole city, but it is most intense there.
-Restaurants and shopping streets have developed around the Yubatake, so you can eat and shop after the main attraction.
+Most people who have seen Onsen videos from Japan have surely seen the Yubatake as well.
+It's much bigger than you’d expect and it naturally smells very strongly of rotten eggs, which fades after a few hours—it’s not very unpleasant, but you will definitely notice it.
+This goes for the whole town, but it’s strongest here.
+Restaurants and shopping streets have grown around the Yubatake so after visiting the main attraction, you can eat and shop.

 A Hot River in Kusatsu Onsen (Sainokawara Park)

 My highlight was definitely the warm river surrounded by snow.
-I couldn't imagine a real river that's warm, even though there's snow on the edge.
-Since it comes from the mountains, the sediment is also very white, I think it comes from the minerals and especially the sulfur you can smell everywhere.
-To use the river, there are many pools next to the river where you can soak your feet after a long day.
-The water is not too hot and has the perfect temperature.
-But don't do it like us and forget a towel XD Otherwise you have to dry your feet with handkerchiefs.
+I couldn’t imagine a real river being warm while there’s snow on the banks.
+Since it comes from the mountains, the sediment is also very white, I think that's because of the minerals and especially the sulfur, which you can smell everywhere.
+To enjoy the river, there are many pools beside it where you can soak your feet after a long day.
+The water is not too hot and is at the perfect temperature.
+Don’t do what we did and forget a towel XD Otherwise, you’ll have to dry your feet with tissues.

 Shopping Street

-The shopping streets are located directly at the Yubatake, so in the center.
-Here you will find souvenirs, street food, restaurants, sweets and much more.
-After about 30 minutes to a maximum of one hour you have seen everything.
+The shopping streets are right next to the Yubatake, i.e. in the center.
+Here you’ll find souvenirs, street food, restaurants, sweets and much more.
+After about 30 minutes to an hour, you’ve seen everything.

 Food in Kusatsu Onsen - Restaurants

-We ate at the restaurant Matsumoto (まつもと - Google Maps ) because they had these special flat noodles and sauce katsu.
-The menu also had Gunmachan-Cyder, so I ordered it right away.
-In Japan, it is common for the prefectures (similar to the federal states in Germany) to have their own mascots.
-Since Kusatsu Onsen is located in Gunma Prefecture, you will also see many Kunmachans on products and food.
+We ate at the restaurant Matsumoto (まつもと - Google Maps ) because they have those special flat noodles and sauce-katsu.
+Gunmachan cider was also on the menu, so I ordered it right away.
+In Japan, it’s common for each prefecture (similar to states in Germany) to have its own mascot.
+Since Kusatsu Onsen is in Gunma Prefecture, you’ll see plenty of Kunmachans on products and foods.

 Street Food in Kusatsu Onsen

-There is also street food in the shopping streets, although not very much, but some shops.
-Here you can get yakitori (chicken and other meats on skewers) and fish on skewers, often trout.
+The shopping streets have street food as well, though not a ton, but several stalls.
+Here you’ll find yakitori (chicken and other meat skewers) and fish on skewers, often trout.

 Onsen Tamago

-We actually found real onsen tamago.
-This is a very specially prepared egg that used to be cooked with hot spring water.
-Since it is not hard-boiled, the egg white is already cloudy and somewhat firm, but the yolk is usually almost completely liquid.
-Prepared with soy sauce, it tastes incredibly good.
-You don't have to worry about raw eggs in Japan.
-The legal and cultural regulations are very strict here, because in Japan raw egg is eaten all year round with many dishes.
+We actually found real Onsen Tamago.
+That’s a very specially prepared egg that was traditionally always boiled in hot spring water.
+Since it’s not hard-boiled, the egg white is cloudy and slightly firm, but the yolk remains almost entirely runny.
+Prepared with soy sauce, it tastes unbelievably good.
+You don’t need to worry about raw eggs in Japan.
+The legal and cultural standards are very strict, because in Japan raw egg is eaten with many dishes all year round.

 Zoo (Tropical Wonderland) with Monkeys and Capybaras

-For those coming by car, there are also a few parking spaces.
+For those coming by car, there are some parking spaces too.

-There are many shrines and temples in the area, which I found very beautiful, especially in winter.
-But since I'm not religious, I can't say much more about it.
-Most are rather small, but you can definitely visit them, as they are usually centrally located.
+There are many shrines and temples in the area, which I found especially beautiful in winter.
+But since I'm not religious, I can’t say much more about them.
+Most are rather small, but you should drop by as they’re mostly central.

 A Few FAQs - Questions and Answers